jnasmartcardio/jnasmartcardio/README.md

 ---
 The JRE already comes with implementations of `javax.smartcardio`.
 What’s wrong with it?
 If you are already using the smartcardio API, there are a couple reasons you might consider switching to a JNA solution:

-* The [default smartcardio library in JRE 7 and JRE 8 on 64-bit OS X is compiled incorrectly](http://ludovicrousseau.blogspot.com/2014/03/evolution-of-apple-pcsc-lite-from.html); [bug 7195480](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7195480).
+* The [default smartcardio library in JRE 7 and JRE 8 on 64-bit OS X was compiled incorrectly](http://ludovicrousseau.blogspot.com/2013/03/oracle-javaxsmartcardio-failures.html); [bug 7195480](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7195480).
 In particular, `Terminal.isCardPresent()` always returns false, `Terminals.list()` occasionally causes SIGSEGV, and `Terminal.waitForCard(boolean, long)` and `Terminals.waitForChange(long)` don’t wait.
-Ivan Gerasimov (igerasim) [fixed `waitForCard`](http://mail.openjdk.java.net/pipermail/security-dev/2014-May/010498.html) for JRE 7u80, 8u20, and 9.
-He also supposedly [fixed `list` and `isCardPresent`](http://mail.openjdk.java.net/pipermail/security-dev/2014-May/010515.html), although I am suspicious of this commit.
+Ivan Gerasimov (igerasim) [fixed `waitForCard`](http://mail.openjdk.java.net/pipermail/security-dev/2014-May/010498.html), [fixed `list` and `isCardPresent`](http://mail.openjdk.java.net/pipermail/security-dev/2014-May/010515.html), and [fixed Card.openLogicalChannel](http://mail.openjdk.java.net/pipermail/security-dev/2014-June/010695.html) for JRE 7u80, 8u20, and 9.
 * The default smartcardio library only calls `SCardEstablishContext` once.
 If the daemon isn’t up yet, then your process will never be able to connect to it again.
 This is a big problem because in Windows 8, OS X, and new versions of pcscd, the daemon is not started until a reader is plugged in, and it quits when there are no more readers.
 * It’s easier to fix bugs in this project than it is to fix bugs in the libraries that are bundled with the JRE.
+Anybody can create and comment on issues.

 Another implementation of the smartcardio API is [intarsys/smartcard-io](https://github.com/intarsys/smartcard-io), which is much more mature than this project.
 Please consider it.
 You might choose jnasmartcardio instead because: